-Annual membership fees help Bay to Sound Neighbors pay for expenses, such as liability insurance for volunteers, website and back-office software, printing, required filing fees, legal and accounting services.
+Annual membership fees help Bay to Sound Neighbors pay for expenses, such as liability insurance for volunteers, website and back-office software, printing, required filing fees, legal and accounting services, and marketing expenses.

-We offer two levels of membership: Full Memberships are $250 for an individual or $375 for a household.
+We offer two levels of membership: Full Memberships are $200 for an individual or $300 for a household.
 Reduced fees may be possible based on income level.

 Why is volunteering with Bay to Sound Neighbors different from other local nonprofits?